Rayf0/learngit/readme.txt

+iGit is a distributed version control system.

-t is a version control system.
+Git is free software distributed under the GPL.t is a distributed version control system.
 Git is free software.